Bio-Placenta

-Components of Bio-Placenta are similar to Human Placenta Components but are developed using biotechnology-based manufacturing with no ethical or safety issues.
-Those growth factors are biomimetic peptides, i.e. synthetic chemical compounds obtained in a biotechnological process, acting on the principle of faithful imitation of natural substances present in the body that control metabolic processes directly affecting target cells.
-They are growth stimulators of cells that lose their regenerative properties with age.
-Biomimetic peptides are a kind of brake on skin aging.
+Components of Bio-Placenta are similar to those of the Human Placenta but are produced through biotechnology-based manufacturing, with no ethical or safety concerns.
+Those growth-factor-mimicking biomimetic peptides, i.e., synthetic compounds produced through biotechnological processes, act by faithfully mimicking natural substances present in the body that directly regulate metabolic processes affecting target cells.

 F.A.Q.